intelltec/yeastar_sms_to_telegram/README.md

 - **Socket Programming**: For connecting and interacting with the SMS gateway.
 - **Requests**: For sending messages to Telegram.
 - **Python-dotenv**: For managing configuration variables through an `.env` file.
-- **Threading**: Thread-based parallel execution of a few processes as an objects for the same class.
+- **Threading**: Thread-based parallel execution of a few processes as objects for the same class.

 ## Installation and Setup